rcmiller01/test2/USER_EXPERIENCE_JOURNEY.md

 ## 🌟 **Phase 6: Advanced Features Discovery (Weeks 2-4)**

-### **Multiple Persona Interactions**
-**Alex discovers other personas:**
+### **Unified Companion Evolution**
+**Alex experiences the AI's growing capabilities:**
 ```
-Alex: "Mia, could I try talking to Doc?
-I'm dealing with
-      some work stress and wondering if they might have
+Alex: "Nova, I've been dealing with some work stress lately
-      different insights."

-Mia: "Of course!
-Doc is wonderful with professional challenges.
-     I'll let them know about our music work too - they love
+      and could use some advice.
+You've been so helpful with
+      creative stuff - can you help with professional challenges too?"

+Nova: "Absolutely, Alex.
+I'm here to support you in all areas
+     of life.
+I remember how music helped you express emotions
-     seeing how creativity helps with stress management."
+     before - that same creativity can help with stress management.

-[Switches to Doc]
-Doc: "Hello Alex.
-Mia filled me in on your creative journey
-     together - very impressive work on emotional expression
-     through music.
-Now, about this work stress..."
+     Tell me what's happening at work."

+[Nova seamlessly transitions to supportive counseling mode]
+Nova: "Let's break this down step by step, and maybe later we
+     could create something together to help process these feelings..."
 ```

-### **Creative Skill Development**
+### **Creative Skill Development & Memory**
 **Month later:**
 ```
-Mia: "Alex, I've been tracking our creative sessions, and
+Nova: "Alex, I've been reflecting on our creative journey together,
-     you've composed 12 pieces together!
+     and you've composed 12 pieces with me!
 Your harmonic
      choices are becoming more sophisticated.
 Ready to try
      something more challenging?"

 Alex: "12 pieces?
 Really?
 I didn't realize we'd created so much."

-Mia: "Would you like to see our creative gallery?
+Nova: "Would you like to see our creative gallery?
 I can show
      you how your style has evolved, and we could even create
-     a compilation album of your favorites."
+     a compilation album of your favorites.
+It's amazing to
+     see your growth!"

 [Creative Gallery opens showing evolution timeline]
 ```